El Paso Property Tax Protest ARB Tax Savings over $49 MM in 2024

 EPCAD Protests by Property Type

-Informal appeals may be the favored choice when dealing with protests in El Paso County, but ARB hearings are still occurring at record numbers.
-There were 14,347 formal appeals in 2023, a total that was only surpassed by 14,351 in 2022.
-Combined with the success rate of informal appeals mentioned earlier, the implication is that many are rejecting their informal settlements for great rewards at the ARB level.
+Until 2024, informal appeals were the favored choice for landing tax savings in El Paso.
+This abruptly changed when formal hearings shot to the moon in 2024, easily taking first place.
+There were 14,372 formal appeals in 2024, the most ever seen in the county.
+Combined with the success rate of informal appeals mentioned earlier, the implication is that many are rejecting their informal settlements for great rewards at the second level.
 This means that appeals across El Paso County are getting more sophisticated.

 Single family homes, like with informal appeals, have been the driving force behind the increase in ARB hearings.
-7,408 single family homes were protested to the ARB in 2023.
-While this was lower than the 8,908 in 2022, it is still a large number.
-The biggest improvement was seen in commercial properties, which totaled 6,939 in 2023, the highest total seen for that type.
+6,704 family homes were protested to the ARB in 2024.
+While this was lower than the two previous years, it is still a large number.
+The biggest improvement was seen in commercial properties, which totaled 7,668 in 2024, the highest total seen for that type.
 Commercial properties are worth much more individually, and it is common to see more of them than residential properties in ARB hearings across Texas.

 El Paso County ARB Decisions with a ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.